Brentwood Town Centre station: Entrances

 North entrance : A set of stairs and an elevator connecting the station concourse with the sidewalk on the north side of Lougheed Highway.
 A bus stop located directly in front of the entrance provides a drop-off for SkyTrain connections without the need to go to the bus loop.

 North Entrance Mall/Bus Loop Access : Connects to the Amazing Brentwood shopping centre, bus loop, and the station with a long ramp and walkway.
 The walkway connects to the station at the north end of the concourse level, and it is completely covered and weather-protected.

 South entrance : A set of stairs and an elevator connecting the station concourse with the sidewalk on the south side of Lougheed Highway.
 This entrance provides an alternate connection to various bus routes that serve the station.

 Transit connections

 Brentwood Town Centre station is a major regional connection point for bus routes serving north Burnaby, Metrotown, North Vancouver and New Westminster.
 It is also has a connection to the British Columbia Institute of Technology (BCIT).

-Bus bay assignments are effective as of April 6, 2020.
-Bus bay assignments are as follows: